losizm/barbershop/README.md

   <img style="padding: 0.2em;" src="images/ui-screenshot.png" width="560"/>
 </div>

 Enter a comment and watch it appear in the list.
-Click on a comment and watch it disappear from the list, or click on an attachment to download it.
+Click on a comment to delete it, or click on an attachment to download it.

 ## Stopping Application